nodrognaes/Regex/README.md

 `/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/`

-Each part of this expression gives specific instructions for what to search for on a webpage.
+Each part of this expression gives specific instructions for what to search for or validate on a webpage.
+The above code specifies that an email address must:

+* This must be followed by an ampersat (@), then
+* The ending of the string may include lowercase letters a-z and must be between 2 and 6 characters

 ## Table of Contents